Long-wave instability and growth rate of the inviscid shear flows

-An physical explanation \cite{Huerre1998,CriminaleBook2003} to the contradiction is that the K-H instability model has no intrinsic length scale, while Rayleigh's model has width of shear layer as length scale of waves.
-This can be noted from that Rayleigh's case reduces to the Kelvein-Helmholtz vortex sheet model in the long-wave limit $k\ll 1$ \cite{Huerre1998,CriminaleBook2003}, which is dramatically explained as longwave do not "feel" the finite thickness of the shear layer \cite{Huerre1998}.
-Here we will show that this explanation can be extend to shear flows.
-It is from Eq.(\ref{Eq:stable_parallelflow_growth_max_k}) that the fastest growing wavenumber $k_{\max}$ is proportion to $\sqrt{\mu_1}$, then the corresponding wave length $\lambda_{\max}$ is approximately $2(b-a)/\sqrt{p-1}$.
-So the thinner the shear layer is, the lager the fastest growing wavenumber is.
-It can be seen that the asymptotic case of infinite small shear layer leads to K-H instability.
-This is another evidence that K-H instability is in essence of long-wave instability.
-In this case, the K-H instability is an approximation of shear instability when the wave length of perturbation is much longer than the width of shear layer.
+A physical explanation on the long-wave instability and the K-H instability would be that the K-H instability model has no intrinsic length scale \cite{Huerre1998,CriminaleBook2003} .
+It should be noted that Rayleigh's case is reduced to the Kelvin-Helmholtz vortex sheet model under the long-wave limit $k\ll 1$ \cite{Huerre1998,CriminaleBook2003}, which can be explained as the long-wave not identifying with the finite thickness of the shear layer \cite{Huerre1998}.
+In the present study, we have shown that this explanation can be extended to shear flows.
+Equation (\ref{Eq:stable_parallelflow_growth_omegamax}) shows that the growth rate $\omega_i$, is proportional to $\sqrt{\mu_1}$.
+Thus, the thinner the shear layer, the larger the fastest wavenumber becomes.
+The asymptotic case of the infinitely small shear layer leads to K-H instability; this is another evidence that K-H instability is essentially a long-wave instability.
+In this case, K-H instability is an approximation of shear instability when the length of the wave of perturbation is much longer than the width of the shear layer.

-In summary, two general properties of shear instability are obtained in the investigations.
-Firstly, the shortwaves are always stable in the continued profile flows and the shear instability is due to long-wave instability.
-This implies that the shear flow itself can damp the shortwaves and that K-H instability is in essence of long-wave instability in shear flow.
-The result can be used to understand the phenomena in hydrodynamics instabilities.
-Secondly, the growth rate of unstable flow can be estimated as $\omega_i \leq (p-1) \sqrt{\mu_1} (U_{\max}-U_{\min})$.
-This estimation extend the previous result obtained by H{\o}iland and Howard.
-Both results are important in numerical applications.
-The first one provides the estimation of unstable wavenumbers, and the second one provides the estimation of growth rate of unstable waves.
-These results may be useful on both numerical calculation and stability analysis.

-This work is supported by the National Basic Research Program of China (No. 2007CB816004), the National Foundation of Natural Science (No. 40705027).